2023 Africa Cup of Nations Group B: Cape Verde vs Mozambique

 Cape Verde and Mozambique met for the fifth time, as the previous four encounters involved qualifying matches for the Africa Cup of Nations.
 Both nations were drawn into Group F for qualification for the Africa Cup of Nations (along with Niger and Zambia), and the nations met twice in five days in October 2014.
 Mozambique, who had two draws coming into this match, won 2-0 in the first meeting against Cape Verde, who had opened qualifying with two victories, on Oct.
 11, 2014.
 In the return match on Oct.
 15, 2014, Cape Verde got a 79th-minute goal from Heldon, which happened to be the game's only goal; coupled with other results, Cape Verde was one of two nations to secure qualification for the 2015 Africa Cup of Nations.
 The nations also met during qualifying for the 2021 Africa Cup of Nations, with the team's first meeting being a 2-2 draw in Praia; Cape Verde had been winning until they allowed a stoppage-time goal in that match.
 The COVID-19 pandemic caused the other match to be delayed.
 When the teams met again on Mar.
 30, 2021, it was another 1-0 victory for Cape Verde (this one, courtesy of an own goal from Mozambique's Faizal Bangal) that secured Cape Verde's qualification for the 2021 Africa Cup of Nations.

-Cape Verde got off to a perfect start when Bebé produced a fiery long-range set-piece shot to the net to give the Cape Verdeans the lead.
-In the 51st minute, Edmilson Dove's clumsy effort to hold the ball was intercepted by Ryan Mendes before Mendes doubled the West Africans' lead.
-Kevin Pina then ended any Mozambican hope for a comeback with an equally brilliant thunderous long-range shot.
+Cape Verde got off to a perfect start when Bebé produced a long-range set-piece shot to the net to give the Cape Verdeans the lead.
+In the 51st minute, Edmilson Dove's effort to hold the ball was intercepted by Ryan Mendes before Mendes doubled the West Africans' lead.
+Kevin Pina then ended any Mozambican hope for a comeback with a long-range shot.

 This result meant Cape Verde advanced past the group stages in three out of four AFCON they have participated.